nforystek/automatic1111-arcade/README.md

 	less than a vote a day for two weeks, maybe the all time high score type of play is implemented, and it checks every two weeks, if 14 votes happened, then each term of two weeks should reset all the votes, and, zero votes should not show up.
 	Currently it is allowing zero votes to show up as many as would be fill top 12.
+	Then, if less that 14 votes (one a day) for the two weeks, then skip reset votes.

 ####################################################################################################
 ####################################################################################################